NativeScript/sample-iOS-Profiling/README.md

 | Cordova      | 412ms      | 405ms      | 406ms      |
 | NativeScript | 420ms      | 416ms      | 408ms      |

+* NativeScript - We have an overhead from the JS modules.
+Some improvements are coming - minification, concatenation of the JS modules.

 ### Primitives
+The tests below show the marshaling of numbers between JavaScript and native.
+It is for 1 000 000 calls to native code.

 | Platform     | Run 1      | Run 2      | Run 3      |
 | ------------ | ---------: | ---------: | ---------: |
 | Native       | 5ms        | 4ms        | 4ms        |